-Where French Lavender will Grow?
+Where will French Lavender Grow?

 French lavender grows best in hot climates that experience mild winters.
-French lavenders are not cold hardy and will die if exposed to frost, snow, ice and freezing temperatures.
+French lavenders are not cold-hardy and will die if exposed to frost, snow, ice, and freezing temperatures.
 Most French lavender varieties are hardy in USDA zones 7-11.

-Therefore you cannot grow French lavender outdoors if your climate experiences cold winters, however you can grow them outdoors in pots and move them indoors for winter protection.
+Therefore you cannot grow French lavender outdoors if your climate experiences cold winters, however, you can grow them outdoors in pots and move them indoors for winter protection.
 (For more information on the precautions to take read my article will French lavender survive winter).

 As with all lavender species and varieties, French lavender will not cope well in areas of persistent high humidity.

-French lavender can grows best in climates with high temperatures, with infrequent rainfall in the growing season (Spring to early Fall) in sunny locations similar to its native Mediterranean climate.
+French lavender grows best in climates with high temperatures, with infrequent rainfall in the growing season (Spring to early Fall) in sunny locations similar to its native Mediterranean climate.

 When do they Flower?